-92. Four of the treaties (the International Covenant on Economic, Social and Cultural Rights, the Convention on the Elimination of All Forms of Discrimination against Women, the Convention on the Rights of the Child and the Convention on the Rights of Persons with Disabilities) provide for United Nations specialized agencies to submit specific reports to the relevant treaty bodies on implementation of the treaty in areas falling within the scope of their activities.
+91. Four of the treaties (the International Covenant on Economic, Social and Cultural Rights, the Convention on the Elimination of All Forms of Discrimination against Women, the Convention on the Rights of the Child and the Convention on the Rights of Persons with Disabilities) provide for United Nations specialized agencies to submit specific reports to the relevant treaty bodies on implementation of the treaty in areas falling within the scope of their activities.
 In practice, committees do not require the specialized agencies to submit separate reports on their own activities, but most committees may invite specialized agencies to provide written reports containing country-specific information on States parties whose reports are before them.
 Depending on the committee, such information is requested for the full committee session and the pre-sessional working group/country task force.
 All relevant agencies are informed by email or fax of the countries whose reports are due to be considered in the pre-sessions or sessions of CEDAW, CESCR, CRC, HRC and CMW, and input is requested.
-CERD systematically receives information from ILO and the Office of the United Nations High Commissioner for Refugees (UNHCR) at the request of the secretariat.
+UNICEF, ILO, WHO and United Nations High Commissioner for Refugees (UNHCR) provide written information systematically to the treaty bodies.
+CERD systematically receives information from ILO and

+UNHCR at the request of the secretariat.
 CESCR and CRC systematically receives information from UNICEF, UNHCR as well as from other UN bodies including UNESCO, ILO, WHO and UNAIDS.
 CAT maintains regular contacts with UNHCR, which provides confidential information on a regular basis.
 UNICEF, ILO, WHO and UNHCR provide written information systematically to the treaty bodies.
 CMW systematically receives information from ILO and IOM.
 The Food and Agriculture Organization of the United Nations, the Office for the Coordination of Humanitarian Affairs, UNAIDS, the United Nations Educational, Scientific and Cultural Organization, the United Nations Development Fund for Women, the United Nations Population Fund and the International Organization for Migration (which is outside the United Nations system) also provide input on occasion.
 Some agencies may request that written information submitted be kept confidential.

-93. CEDAW has adopted guidelines for the submission of reports by specialized agencies and other bodies of the United Nations system (A/61/38, Part I, annex II).
-Accordingly, such entities are invited to provide country-specific information on the implementation of the Convention and the Committee's concluding comments.
-They are also invited to provide information about efforts made by the concerned entity to promote implementation of the provisions of the Convention and the Committee's concluding comments through its own policies and programmes.
+92. CEDAW has adopted guidelines for the submission of reports by specialized agencies and other bodies of the United Nations system (A/61/38, Part I, annex II).
+Accordingly, such entities are invited to provide country-specific information on the implementation of the Convention and the Committee's concluding observations.
+They are also invited to provide information about efforts made by the concerned entity to promote implementation of the provisions of the Convention and the Committee's concluding observations through its own policies and programmes.
 As applicable, United Nations bodies and agencies are invited to provide information about ongoing efforts towards supporting the ratification of the Optional Protocol, and acceptance of the amendment to article 20, paragraph 1 of the Convention concerning the Committee's meeting time in the State party concerned, or efforts to give publicity to the procedures available under the Optional Protocol.